UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/diskfm_gpi.rst

     numbasis = [3]

-Specific issues for multiwavelength disk forward modelling
+Multiwavelength DiskFM
 --------------------------
-If you put a multi-wavelenght dataset (e.g. IFS), the code will produce a multi-wavelenght forward modelling.
+If you put a multi-wavelenght dataset (e.g. IFS), the code will produce a multi-wavelenght forward model.
 In that case, you can use a simple 2D model for the disk and the code will duplicate this model and apply the forward modelling separately on each of those at every wavelengths.
 Or you can use a 3D model (n_wl, x, y) and the code will apply the forward modelling separately on each of those at every wavelengths.

-Alhtough everything we said in the srevious sections on saving and loading FM basis still apply multiwavelength disk forward modelling is long (it can take up to a few minutes or hours for a single forward modelling depending on the number of wavelengths) and we do not recommand to use this in an MCMC wrapper.
+Alhtough everything we said in the previous sections on saving and loading the KL basis still apply multiwavelength disk forward modelling is long (it can take up to a few minutes or hours for a single forward modelling depending on the number of wavelengths) and we do not recommand to use this in an MCMC wrapper.